DodlaShivaniReddy/project-charter-template/index.md

 ### Phase 1 - Conception and initiation (Module 1)
 Phase 1 will include the development of a detailed Project Charter to be presented in Markdown with in-line images and tables (not word).It will include at least the following sections.

--Overview
+- Overview
--Purpose
+- Purpose
--Benfits
+- Benfits
--Stories
+- Stories
--Scope
+- Scope
--User experience sketches
+- User experience sketches
--E-R diagram
+- E-R diagram
--Sample data
+- Sample data
--Risks and assumptions.
+- Risks and assumptions.

 ### Phase 2 - Definition and planning (Module 2 and 3)